 Enter study data manually

 Below are the manual steps for entering study data into RevMan.
 This can be a good approach if you have a smaller number of studies and results.
-If you have a larger data set, using the CSV import will likely be more efficient.
-Click the Studies section in the left-hand navigation and select Included studies.

 1. Enter general information